Combinatorial frameworks for cluster algebras

 If $r>1$, then the new path has maximum length $m$, realized $r-1$ times.
 If $r=1$, then the new path has maximum length $m-1$.
 In any case, by induction, the new path can be contracted in $\Sigma$. \end{proof}

-We conclude our discussion of descending frameworks with one more property. \begin{prop} Let $(G,C,C\ck)$ be a descending framework.
-For each vertex $v$ of $G$, the $\g$-vectors of the cluster variables in $\Seed(v)$ form a sign-coherent set. \end{prop} \begin{proof} In light of Theorem~\ref{framework principal}(\ref{g vec}), the assertion that the $\g$-vectors for $v$ are sign-coherent is equivalent to the following assertion: For each $i\in I$, the interior of $\Cone(v)$ is disjoint from the hyperplane $\alpha_i^\perp$.
+We conclude our discussion of descending frameworks with one more property.
+Recall from Remark~\ref{gvec weight or int vec} that the $\g$-vectors, as defined in this paper, are certain vectors in the weight lattice.

+\begin{prop} Let $(G,C,C\ck)$ be a descending framework.
+For each vertex $v$ of $G$, the fundamental-weight coordinate vectors of the $\g$-vectors of the cluster variables in $\Seed(v)$ form a sign-coherent set. \end{prop} \begin{proof} In light of Theorem~\ref{framework principal}(\ref{g vec}), the assertion of the proposition for each $v$ is the following: For each $i\in I$, the interior of $\Cone(v)$ is disjoint from the hyperplane~$\alpha_i^\perp$.